tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 2. Everyone Do: Running Jupyter Notebooks in the Cloud with Amazon SageMaker (30 min)

 In this activity, students will learn what Amazon SageMaker is and how they can start running Jupyter notebooks in the Cloud using Amazon SageMaker Studio.
-This activity starts with an short presentation of Amazon SageMaker using the lesson slides and concludes with a collaborative demo where you will guide the students throughout the process of getting started with this cloud service.
+This activity begins with a short presentation of Amazon SageMaker using the lesson slides.
+It concludes with a collaborative demo where you will guide the students throughout the process of getting started with this cloud service.

 **Files:**